alikureishy/ROBO-pick-and-place/writeup.md

 The purpose of this project is to gain exposure to Inverse Kinematic (IK) analysis (forward and inverse), for a simulated [Kuka KR210](https://www.kuka.com/en-us/products/robotics-systems-industrial-robots/kr-210-2-f-exclusive) 6-DOF (Degree Of Freedom) manipulator, to grasp a can from a random position on a shelf, and drop it into a bin placed next to it.

-The simulation, at a high level, consists of the following sequence of steps:
+The simulation, at a high level, consists of the following sequence of motions:
 1. Calculate the expected trajectory of the arm, from the starting position to the grasping position
 1. Perform IK analysis to move the manipulator (gripper) arm through the trajectory above
 1. Reach out to grasp the can